aphex-/BrotherhoodOfNode/README.md

 ### Next Up..
+* Remove the tab-pages and implement the possibility of multiple editor windows
 * Check for recursion in the graph.
 * Unit tests
 * A help dialog to explain the controls.